401ode/tools/data-tools.md

 - [TensorFlow](https://www.tensorflow.org/) - When robots take over the world, this will be the core of their DNA.
 TensorFlow is the principal Google Artificial Intelligence / Machine Learning library.
 They open-sourced it a few years ago.
 It's generally considered the most powerful in the world.
 There are APIs for Python and tons of other languages now.
 - [Keras](https://keras.io/) - An overall neural network API, but basically it makes interacting with TensorFlow way easier.
 See this nice [DataCamp Tutorial](https://www.datacamp.com/community/tutorials/deep-learning-python).
+- [Setting up Python for Machine Learning on Window](https://realpython.com/python-windows-machine-learning-setup/) - a great [RealPython](https://realpython.com/) article that is exactly what the title describes.

 ## Data Mapping